kbekiroglu/kbekiroglu.github.io/_pages/about.md

 Here are some of my key skills and accomplishments:

-* Senior Systems Engineer with over 10 years of experience in the field of control systems, mechatronics, robotics, optimization, smart buildings, HVAC systems, time series analysis, predictive analytics, and forecasting algorithms.
+* Principle Systems Engineer with over 10 years of experience in the field of control systems, mechatronics, robotics, optimization, smart buildings, HVAC systems, time series analysis, predictive analytics, and forecasting algorithms.
 * Extensive experience in research and development, with a focus on developing new technologies and solutions to improve energy efficiency and sustainability.
 * Strong leadership and teamwork skills, with experience in leading and managing projects and teams.
 * Excellent communication and presentation skills, with experience in presenting technical information to both technical and non-technical audiences.